|

 phase IV

-In closed position, diagonal line and center, step forward L turning LF (woman back R), -, side R continuing turn, close L facing reverse line of dance; back R turning LF, -, touch L to R with no weight and continue turning on R (woman steps side R, close L); finally step forward L to contra banjo line and wall, -, Notice that the man makes only 5 weight changes and the woman 7.
+In closed position, diagonal line and center, step forward L turning LF (woman back R), -, side R continuing turn, close L facing reverse line of dance; back R turning LF, -, touch L to R with no weight and continue turning on R with a heel pivot (woman steps side R, close L); Notice that the man makes only 4 weight changes and the woman 6.

-Some teach this figure with the same footwork for both, that is, two left turns with a chasse ending.
+Some teach this figure with the same footwork for both, that is, two left turns.
 I think that if you dance it that way, you will progress a bit farther.
 If the man omits the second "side, close," then the woman will turn more sharply around him, something like what happens in a Double Reverse Spin.
-After this somewhat sharpened turn, you progress together on the last step to contra banjo.

 phase IV